JJunYang/musicmaker/README.md

 ## Musicmaker
 [MusicMaker](https://jjyang1108.github.io/musicmaker/)

-This project was created in response to the noicemaker challenge!
+This project was created in response to the Mintbean Hackathons noicemaker challenge!

 #### Musical keyboard